Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 * Click the ‘Let’s Go’ Button.
 * When the pop up modal box appears the user can click the desired level of difficulty for the game.
 * Start to click the cards to match the cards together, one in English and one in Portuguese that have the same pictures.
 They will notice that if they click on a non-matching card, the cards will flip back over and if they click on two matching cards, the cards will stay turned up.
 * When the game has finished they can see how much time it took them to complete the game.
-They can click the ‘Restart’ Button to play again or exit the page.
+They can click the ‘Restart Game’ Button when the well done modal appears upon completion to play again or exit the page.
+* When they are playing the game but wish to change to a different level, they can click the home button that will take them back to the landing page and then start the game again and click the new level they want to play at.